 This course provides the student with an overview of the role of the nurse educator and the philosophical, theoretical, legal, ethical, and professional foundations of nursing education.
 Content builds on philosophical traditions and influences, nursing theory, pedagogy and andragogy.
 These foundations provide the basis for an examination of the development of conceptual frameworks, curricula, and the teaching-learning process.
+3 Credits

-NU-920 Conceptual Foundations in Nursing
+NU-920 Conceptual Foundations of Nursing Education